coolcat1575/Docker/README.md

 - Remove the USB memory and reboot computer

 ## Install Docker:
-- Log into computer with root user
+- Log into computer with the new user
+- run the following command to switch to root user:
+  - ```su -```
 - run the following command to install wget and unzip:
   - ```apt install wget unzip ```
 - run the following command to download the repository: